 Our review unit, the Acer CB3-431-C539 packs an Intel N3160 chipset, with 4GB of memory and 32GB eMMC storage.
 That’s pretty enough when running Android apps and scrolling through plenty of tabs in chrome.
 Of course, you’ll see the occasional little stammer here and there with everyday use, but nothing will be too troublesome.

 However, the Chromebook will have a total meltdown if you decide to overload it.
-Thankfully, it recovers immediately you close some apps and you won’t see a repeat performance.
-Of course, restating everything to get the notebook back up is a pain especially if you hadn’t saved your files.
+Thankfully, it recovers immediately after you close some apps and you won’t see a repeat performance.
+Of course, restarting everything to get the notebook back up is a pain especially if you hadn’t saved your files.